Libera-Chat/libera-chat.github.io/bylaws.md

      - General board members,

-     - Auditors,
+     - Auditors.

-     - Vice chair of the board.
+   - Election of vice chair of the board.

    Monthly General Meetings may additionally deal with any of these items at any other time.